-At Mates4Mates, our team of exercise physiologists are here to provide clinical exercise interventions for veterans and family members with a broad range of health conditions, including chronic pain.
+family members with a broad range of health conditions, including chronic pain.

-While chronic pain is common in veterans due to the lasting effects of injuries that may have occurred in the military, there is an unknown paradox that exists around pain management and exercise.
+in veterans due to the lasting effects of injuries that may have occurred in the military, there is an unknown paradox that exists around pain management and exercise.